-Puerto Rico added 280 new waterbody/pollutant combinations to the 2020 303(d) list.
+Puerto Rico added 38 new waterbody/pollutant combinations to the 2022 303(d) list.
 The number of waters listed for a new pollutant are summarized below:

-- temperature (52),
+- temperature (12),

-- hexavalent chromium (51),

-- thallium (27),

-- copper (26),

-- pH (24),
+- pH (6),

-- lead (19),

-- mercury (19),

-- nitrogen (18),
+- nitrogen (6),

-- nickel (10),

-- turbidity (9),

-- arsenic (7),

-- phosphorus (5),

-- zinc (4),
+- enterococcus (5).

-- ammonia (3),
+- phosphorus (3),

-- surfactants (3),
+- cyanide (3),

-- dissolved oxygen (2), and
+- turbidity (2),

-- enterococcus (1).
+- dissolved oxygen (1).

-The 2020 303(d) list also reflects waterbody/pollutant combinations that no longer require listing.
+The 2022 303(d) list also reflects waterbody/pollutant combinations that no longer require listing.
 Removal of a waterbody/pollutant combination from the 303(d) list, called delisting, may indicate that the water is restored, a TMDL was developed, the water is receiving management attention that is expected to result in the attainment of water quality standards, or other factors (including errors).
-Puerto Rico delisted 90 waterbody/pollutant combinations for the 2020 cycle, including:
+Puerto Rico delisted 61 waterbody/pollutant combinations for the 2022 cycle, including:

-- 78 waterbody/pollutant combinations where water quality standards are now met, based on new water quality data, including: - o 34 waterbody/pollutant combinations for dissolved oxygen, - o 14 waterbody/pollutant combinations for pH, - o 7 waterbody/pollutant combinations for copper, - o 7 waterbody/pollutant combinations for turbidity, - o 4 waterbody/pollutant combinations for temperature, - o 3 waterbody/pollutant combinations for lead, - o 3 waterbody/pollutant combinations for nitrogen, - o 3 waterbody/pollutant combinations for phosphorus, - o 1 waterbody/pollutant combination for enterococcus, - o 1 waterbody/pollutant combination for mercury, and - o 1 waterbody/pollutant combination for surfactants. - 12 waterbody/pollutant combinations listed as impaired for free cyanide where there is no longer an applicable water quality standard for free cyanide for these waters.
+- 2 waterbody/pollutant combinations where the water quality standard is no longer applicable due to Puerto Rico's adoption of an updated water quality standard.
+These waterbodies are now listed as impaired for the updated water quality standard: - o 2 waterbody/pollutant combinations for fecal coliform. - 2 waterbody/pollutant combinations where data and information were assessed against Puerto Rico's newly developed numeric translation of its narrative water quality criterion: - o 2 waterbody/pollutant combinations for oil and grease. - 57 waterbody/pollutant combinations where water quality standards are now met, based on new water quality data: - o 12 waterbody/pollutant combinations for turbidity, - o 8 waterbody/pollutant combinations for nitrogen, - o 7 waterbody/pollutant combinations for copper, - o 7 waterbody/pollutant combinations for phosphorus. - o 5 waterbody/pollutant combinations for dissolved oxygen, - o 5 waterbody/pollutant combinations for lead, - o 3 waterbody/pollutant combinations for surfactants, - o 2 waterbody/pollutant combinations for pH, - o 2 waterbody/pollutant combinations for enterococcus, - o 1 waterbody/pollutant combinations for temperature, - o 1 waterbody/pollutant combination for mercury, - o 1 waterbody/pollutant combination for ammonia, - o 1 waterbody/pollutant combination for arsenic, - o 1 waterbody/pollutant combination for cadmium, - o 1 waterbody/pollutant combination for selenium.